poojavaidya0802/Assignment5/README.md

 Ignored node_modules, package-lock.json through gitignore.

-package.json is pushed to git so that one can just fire npm install to run the project.
+package.json is pushed to git so that one can just fire npm install to get node_modules folder.